top of page

 It can be tempting to yell back at them.
 They’re being aggressive toward you, and you want to defend yourself.
 It makes complete sense!
 However, it’s not helpful.

 When parents yell at their kids, it’s damaging to kids.
 Rather than teaching them how to communicate well, you reinforce that yelling is acceptable.
 If they’re angry, your aggression only adds fuel to the fire.
-It can be hard to maintain your composure but don’t yell back.
+Taking a deep breath and maintaining composure is key.
+It can be hard, but don’t yell back.

 Set boundaries